sassoftware/vi-solution-extensions/examples/linked-attachments/projects/components/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+For more help on the Angular CLI use `ng help` or see the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.